glesperance/node-rocket/README.md

+# !!!
+IMPORTANT NOTICE !!!
+Rocket is no longer maintained.

 Please consider rocket to be no longer under active development.
 It is now only maintained and modified to support Wavo.me.